frictionlessdata/docs/references/tableschema-py.md

 # Continue the work
 ```

-It was onle basic introduction to the `Table` class.
-To learn more let's take a look on `Table` class API reference.
+This is a basic introduction to the `Table` class.
+To learn more let's take a look at the `Table` class API reference.

 #### `Table(source, schema=None, strict=False, post_cast=[], storage=None, **options)`

 Constructor to instantiate `Table` class.
-If `references` argument is provided foreign keys will be checked on any reading operation.
+If `references` argument is provided, foreign keys will be checked on any reading operation.

 - `source (str/list[])` - data source (one of):
   - local file (path)